lgtm-migrator/connect-js/management/README.md

 );
 ```

 The function will do a rollback of any added Identity and primary Identity status in case of a failure.
 It also allows the use of multiple event IDs.
+The function will also perform a number of retry if an exception occurs during the call (triggered only on exceptions corresponding to server errors).
+The number of retries is determined by the `maxRetry` argument passed to the function (with a default value set at `2`).
+Each retry call will happen after a short increasing delay, with a maximum of 1000ms.

 Here are the expected exception raised in case of a failure: